XSEDE/Container_Tutorial/SGCI2021/Day1 Ex 1 Part E:  Running.md

 #SBATCH -o dice_test_%A.out #The %A refers to the slurm job ID, this is useful for distinguishing output files

 module purge
-module load gnu
+module load gnu9
-module load openmpi
+module load openmpi4
 module load singularity

 singularity run ex1.sif 10